 USA.
-Astragalus (Astragalus membranaceus) Root, Sliced, Certified Organic
+Astragalus (Astragalus membranaceus) Root, Shredded, Certified Organic

 Common names: Astragalus, Bei Qi, Huang Qi, Ogi, Hwanggi, Milk Vetch

 Family: Fabacae (Legumes; Pea family)

 Astragalus membranaceus looks like a shrub, and generally grows 16 to 30 inches tall with 12–18 pairs of sub-leaves.
 Its yellow flowers are sweet smelling, and grow out of hairy stems.
 The plant matures after four to five years, and can be harvested both in spring and fall.
 The white, yellow, or cream colored root is long and thin.
 While Astragalus is originally native to China, Mongolia, and Korea, it has been cultivated across the United States since being introduced in 1925.
 Astragalus grows naturally in grassy areas and on mountainsides, thriving in sandy, well-drained soil with full sun.

 Astragalus membranaceus root can be dried and shredded, sliced and processed with honey, or ground into a fine powder.
 Any of these forms are fantastic for making tea or soup.
 Generally, when Astragalus is being prepared for shipment worldwide, it is first made into capsules, concentrates, injections, ointments, tinctures, or supplements.